COVID-19

 Rapid Assessment of World Bank COVID-19 Projects

-The World Bank supports around 100 country responses to COVID-19 through loans and grants totalling over USD 6 billion.
-Funding is based on the Multi-phase Programmatic Approach (MPA) model or through restructuring existing projects.
-Swiss TPH was mandated to assess how far the COVID-19 projects under the MPA framework have reached their overarching objective to contribute to prevention, detection and response to COVID-19, and strengthen national health systems.
+The World Bank supported around 100 country responses to COVID-19 through loans and grants totalling over USD 6 billion.
+Funding was based on the Multi-phase Programmatic Approach (MPA) model or through restructuring existing projects.
+Swiss TPH was mandated to assess how far the COVID-19 projects under the MPA framework have reached their overarching objective to contribute to prevention, detection and response to COVID-19 and strengthen national health systems.

 Support to the Global Fund